thisisevanfox/nhl-my-team-ios-widget/README.md

 Found a bug?
 Feel free to create a issue.

 ## References 🏆
 I used the publicly accessible NHL api which is documented by [dword4](https://gitlab.com/dword4/nhlapi).
 The logos are taken from [thesportsdb.com](https://thesportsdb.com).

+## Disclaimer
+This is a project developed by myself.
+It is not an official widget of the NHL.
+I have no relationship with the NHL.